-- If at any time you feel uncomfortable, your breathing becomes labored, or you feel like the discomfort is getting worse, ease your weight slowly off that spot or move the ball to another area nearby and see if that eases the discomfort. - Do NOT lie with the ball directly above your belly button in the center of the abdomen.
+- If at any time you feel uncomfortable, your breathing becomes labored, or you feel like the discomfort is getting worse, ease your weight slowly off that spot or move the ball to another area nearby and see if that softens. - Do NOT lie with the ball directly in the center of the abdomen, above your belly button.

-If your medical condition changes, or if you experience a bowel obstruction, wait to resume selftreatment until you have obtained clearance from your physician and the soreness from the obstruction has resolved.
+If your medical condition changes, or if you experience a bowel obstruction, wait to resume self-treatment until you have obtained clearance from your physician and the soreness from the obstruction has resolved.
 If you think you are having a bowel obstruction, do NOT use the ball or tools.
 In this case, we recommend the compression technique (see below).